Shared Hosting 101Published: February 13, 2018 / Article by: Siarhei Kulich

 Strictly speaking, shared hosting is when one web server hosts multiple websites.
-One hosting company can have one, several or many web servers and host a large numbers of sites.
+One web hosting company can have one, several or many web servers and host a large numbers of sites.

-The concept of shared hosting is very similar to travelling economy class (vs. business, or even your own private plane).
+The concept of shared hosting is very similar to traveling economy class (vs. business, or even your own private plane).
 You’ve got one vehicle to share, the same amenities and services, and there are lots of other passengers.
 It is cheap, truth to be told, but delays happen, the kids are frequently noisy, the lines are tiresome and it’s cramped because some of the neighbours are blissfully unaware of how much space they take up.

 It’s the same with shared hosting.
 You’ve got the idea.

-Who Is It for??
+Who Is It for?

 Being relatively inexpensive, it is great for new, low budget projects that have the potential to grow in the near future but do not currently require powerful resources.

-- Shared also means that you have some other things in common with your webserver neighbours, such as: :
+- Shared also means that you have some other things in common with your web server neighbours, such as: :

-- The same I.P,
+- The same IP address,